Active robustness against the detuning-error for Rydberg quantum gates: Passive influences by other noises

-\textit{Intermediate detuning error -} To assess the performance of gate in a fluctuated intermediate-state detuning $\Delta_0\to\Delta_0+\epsilon_\Delta$, we now study the infidelity with a randomly distributed error $\epsilon_\Delta$.
-In a realistic experiment, this intermediate detuning error is inevitable due to the laser frequency fluctuation or atomic temperature effect \cite{PhysRevA.80.013417}.
-However since a large intermediate detuning $|\Delta_0|\gg\Omega_{p,c}$ is set for a two-photon process; therefore, $\epsilon_\Delta\ll|\Delta_0|$ which makes the detuning error negligible.
-We numerically verify the negligible effect of $\epsilon_\Delta$ on the gate infidelity $\mathcal{F}(0)-\mathcal{F}( \epsilon_\Delta)$ for all three pulses as shown in Fig.\ref{Fig7:allerror}(a).
+We numerically verify the negligible effect of $\epsilon_\Delta$ on the absolute gate infidelity $|\mathcal{F}(0)-\mathcal{F}( \epsilon_\Delta)|$ for all pulses as shown in Fig.\ref{Fig7:allerror}(a).
 Note that the fluctuated detuning $\Delta_0+\epsilon_\Delta$ is also reversed to $-(\Delta_0+\epsilon_\Delta)$ halfway for cancelling the dynamical phase.
 It is clear that the infidelity caused by different $\epsilon_\Delta$ values stays below $10^{-6}$.
 This is expected because the large intermediate detuning $\Delta_0$ can efficiently suppress the intermediate population during the gate duration leading to a negligible error \cite{QuantumSci.Technol.7(2022)045020}.
-In addition we observe the TO pulse shows a relatively better robustness $\sim 10^{-8}$ to the $\epsilon_\Delta$ because of the presence of a perfect dark state $|d\rangle$(see Sec.
+In addition we observe all pulses except DER$_{0.8}$ reveal comparably better robustness $< 10^{-7}$ to the $\epsilon_\Delta$ because of the presence of dark state $|d\rangle$(see Sec.
 III.A).
-While the DER or DER-i pulse is more robust for the deviation of $\epsilon_\delta$, not necessarily the most robust for the $\epsilon_\Delta$.
+The DER$_{0.8}$ suffers from a slightly larger infidelity so the intermediate detuning error turns to be the worst.
+While the DER and DER-i pulses have shown their improved robustness against the deviation of $\epsilon_\delta$, not necessarily the most robust for the $\epsilon_\Delta$.
 Finally since $\Delta_0$ is not an optimal value, we also observe the infidelity oscillations with respect to the change of $\epsilon_\Delta$.

-\textit{Inhomogeneous Rabi frequency -} In general the atom position fluctuations are inevitable in experiments which directly lead to a position-dependent laser Rabi frequency.
-Therefore the realistic Rabi frequency perceived by the atoms will deviate from its ideal value.
-According to Ref.\cite{PhysRevA.85.042310}, we replace $\Omega_p(t)$ and $\Omega_c(t)$ by position-dependent functions $\Omega_p(\bold{r},t)$ and $\Omega_c(\bold{r},t)$, which are expressed as
+\textit{Inhomogeneous Rabi frequency -} In general the position fluctuations of atoms are inevitable in experiments, which directly leads to a position-dependent laser Rabi frequency.
+Therefore the realistic Rabi frequency perceived by the atoms will deviate from its desired value.
+According to Ref.\cite{PhysRevA.85.042310}, we replace $\Omega_p(t)$ and $\Omega_c(t)$ by position-dependent functions $\Omega_p(\bold{r},t)$ and $\Omega_c(\bold{r},t)$, described by